SchildCode/VBA-Cleaner/README.md

 * Doesn’t “fix” broken Tools→References automatically (both tools).
 DeepClean’s new file may need custom references re-set.
 * Doesn’t clone VBE UI state (breakpoints/watches).
-* DeepClean resets VBProject password and project-level settings to defaults.
-If you rely on VBProject passwords or specific project names for external tooling—re-apply them after DeepClean or stick to the basic Cleaner.
+* DeepClean resets VBAProject password and project-level settings to defaults.
+If you rely on VBAProject passwords or specific project names for external tooling—re-apply them after DeepClean or stick to the basic Cleaner.
 * Saving directly to a SharePoint URL is avoided on purpose; we save to local disk for reliability.
 * Do **not** use if you’re auditing a workbook under legal/forensic constraints where changing file hashes is undesirable.
 * Do **not** use DeepClean if you expect references to auto-migrate.
 Set them explicitly.